abehonest/IW-Spring-2021/submission/submission.md

 I'm surprised that the visualizer doesn't show us how our changes effect the algorithm when it runs.
 I had a mistake in my dfs algorithm and it kept telling me I had a mistake, but the visualizer seemed to be working fine so I was confused until I saw that the visualizer would run fine no matter what.
 I think the visualizer should respond to whatever changes people make to their algorithms.

+Also, I found myself having an error which just said "returned list type is incorrect" and I actually wasn't sure how to start debugging that.
+I looked at the visualizer.py to help myself debug - just make sure that either the source visualizer.py is available, or people are given a guide on what the error messages mean, and a way to do debug prints on your datatypes.